Kush-Kansara/messagingapp-/README.md

    ```
    INFO:     Uvicorn running on http://0.0.0.0:8000
    Connected to MongoDB: messaging_app
+   [STARTUP] Post-quantum server keypair generated successfully
    Application startup complete.
    ```

    ✅ Backend is now running at: **http://localhost:8000**
    📚 API docs available at: **http://localhost:8000/docs**

+   **Note**: If you see warnings about liboqs, the app will still work with fallback mode.
+For full post-quantum security, see [POST_QUANTUM.md](POST_QUANTUM.md).

 ### Step 4: Frontend Setup